chrishumboldt/rocket-propel/README.md

 ##### offset-r($x)
 This mixin will push anything to the right of the element by $x amount of columns (applied to span elements).

-##### respond-to($x, $y)
-A mixin to generate media queries based on the preset Webplate view types or a custom value.
-The options for $x are large, fluid, small or an em/px value example respond-to(50em).
-Option $y can be min or max to set the min/max-width of the query.

 ##### row()
 Turns an element into a row which is the basic building block of Blueplate and is needed to wrap any span elements.
 A row element will default to a 100% width of its container.